VishalAarya89/Data-Analysis-Visualization-Expertise/README.md

 ## 9. Key Findings

-1. **Area** has the strongest positive relationship with price (correlation = 0.80), making it the single most important factor in price determination.
-2. **Age** shows the weakest relationship with price (correlation = -0.13), suggesting it plays a minor role compared to other features.
-3. **City Center** is the most valuable location with an average price of ₹33,149,794, while
+1. Property area has the strongest influence on house prices.
-   **Rural** has the lowest average price.
+2. City Center properties have the highest average selling price.
-4. **Apartment** properties command the highest average price at ₹27,124,203.
+3. Apartments have the highest average price among all property types.
-5. The average price per square foot across the dataset is ₹9,542.84, with **Rural** offering the best value per square foot.
+4. Rural properties offer the lowest average price per square foot.
+5. Property age has only a weak relationship with price.

 ## 10. Business Insights